Basra derby

-Southern Iraqi football clubs Al-Minaa and Naft Al-Basra (formerly Naft Al-Janoob until 2020) have been rivals since the 2004–05 season when Naft Al-Basra club started playing in the Premier League.
+The Basra derby is the meeting of the association football clubs Al-Minaa and Naft Al-Basra (formerly Naft Al-Junoob until 2020), both of which are based in Basra, Southern Iraq.
+The two clubs have been rivals since the 2004–05 season when Naft Al-Basra club started playing in the Premier League.
 The clubs are respectively from Al-Maqal and Al-Tamimia, in the same city Basra, and for this reason a match between the two teams is sometimes called a "Basra derby".
 Another name is often used in the press is "South derby", which comes from the location of Basra province in southern Iraq.
-The animosity intensified since the first match, as Naft Al-Basra was not expected to win Al-Minaa 1–0, and the exaggerated protest by Al-Minaa supporters to referee of match Khalil Yousuf prompted him to retire arbitration forever. and this animosity reached a peak during the 2010–11 season, when both teams played at the end of the season in the Premier League in a match, that if it end at a draw, Naft Al-Basra will relegate to the Iraq Division One.
+The animosity intensified since the first match, as Naft Al-Basra was not expected to win Al-Minaa 1–0, and the exaggerated protest by Al-Minaa supporters to referee of match Khalil Yousuf prompted him to retire arbitration forever. and this animosity reached a peak during the 2010–11 season, when both teams played at the end of the season in the Premier League in a match, that if it end at a draw, Naft Al-Basra will relegate to the Iraqi First Division League.
 Indeed, the match ended in a draw, and Al-Minaa fans celebrated the relegation of Naft Al-Basra, and considered it a winning of league title.
-In the 2015–16 season, Naft Al-Basra returned to avenge Al-Minaa, when both teams played at the end of the season in the Premier League.
+In the 2014–15 season, Naft Al-Basra returned to avenge Al-Minaa, when both teams played at the end of the season in the Premier League.
 Al-Minaa needed two goals to go to the final, but Naft Al-Basra played a defensive squad until the end of the match, although they were losing 1–0.

 The results of some of these match led to the dismissal of some coaches.
 In the 2007–08 season, the Naft Al-Basra management dismissed the coach Abdul Razzaq Ahmed after the match ended against Al-Minaa 3–3, and in the 2012–13 season, the Al-Minaa administration dismissed the coach Aqeel Hato after the match ended for Naft Al-Basra 4–3.

-Since 2005, there have been 31 competitive Basra Derbies.
-Al-Minaa hold the precedence in these matches, with 10 victories to Naft Al-Basra's 9; there have been 12 draws.
+Since 2005, there have been 36 competitive Basra Derbies.
+Al-Minaa hold the precedence in these matches, with 14 victories to Naft Al-Basra's 9; there have been 13 draws.
 The most decisive result in an Al-Minaa–Naft Al-Basra game is Al-Minaa's 4–1 victory at Al Mina'a Stadium, their home ground, on March 11, 2005.
 There have been two incidences of 3–1, Al-Minaa have been won in both matches; home in December 2005, and away in January 2006.